Skip to main content

 3. Test Prep Tutoring: Mindfish offers a complete ACT/SAT prep guide for parents to ensure that they are making the best choices for their student.
 The reality is that a competitive SAT or ACT score can help students get into the college of their dreams or unlock necessary scholarship money.
 Mindfish offers two main programs for test prep tutoring: hybrid classes and 1-on-1 instruction.

-• Hybrid group classes: Mindfish hybrid courses include 16 hours of small group instruction and 8 hours of 1-on-1 instruction.
+• Hybrid Group Classes: Mindfish hybrid courses include 16 hours of small group instruction and 8 hours of 1-on-1 instruction.
 Hybrid classes at capped at ten students.
 This allows us to ensure that each student is receiving individualized instruction.

-• One-on-one instruction: We believe that each student is unique.
+• One-on-One Instruction: We believe that each student is unique.
 For that reason, we offer customizable packages of private tutoring that focus each student’s strengths and weaknesses.
 These 1-on-1 sessions allow our instructors to focus their attention on the areas that will result in the greatest improvement for each student.

-• Timed practice tests: Taking authentic practice tests is a critical part of test prep.
+• Timed Practice Tests: Taking authentic practice tests is a critical part of test prep.
 All of our students are welcome to come in and take as many practice tests as they would like.
 We suggest 3 to 4 tests per test prep cycle.
 Our exams are real SAT and ACT exams that have been administered in previous years.
 We proctor practice tests on most Saturday mornings in an environment that is designed to mimic the atmosphere of an official test day.

 4. College Essay Writing: A solid essay can be fundamental to getting into a preferred college.
 Mindfish helps students construct their college admission essays from ideation to final editing.